 - Easy to clean and maintain

 - Hand built

 - Stunning surface finishes with no protective skin required

 - Very long guarantees, circa 20-25 years

 Aluminium is known for its strength, flexibility, exceptional lightness, and resistance to corrosion.
 It is also a fantastic conductor of heat, making it ideal for manufacturing radiators.

-What this means is the radiators are light and easy to handle, long-lasting, and because they are quick to heat up and cool down make them very efficient and cost effective.
+What this means is the radiators are light and easy to handle, long-lasting, and are quick to heat up and cool down making them very efficient and cost effective.
 They also give a really high overall heat output compared to similar sized steel panel radiators.